githubuniverseworkshops/OctoFitApp-Universe2024/docs/4_BackendSettings/README.md

 ## Use Copilot Chat and paste the following

+Type the following prompt in GitHub Copilot Chat:

 ```text
 In our next steps lets think step by step and setup the following in this order